-How to Find an Effective Spiritual Coach
+How to Find a Healthy Spiritual Teacher

-2. Someone who looks and sounds spiritual or ‘well’ does not necessarily mean they are.
-Again, anyone can dress the part, use all the relevant language and words, mirror the ‘correct’ behaviors, and read and consume spiritual content.
-Knowing spiritual concepts in the mind is not the same as embodying them energetically.
+Someone who looks and sounds spiritual or ‘well’ does not necessarily mean they are.
+There are many resources available these days to alter and ‘perfect’ the image of the external.
+What matters first is the internal, and then displaying a naturally healthy external.
+What looks ‘good’ may not necessarily be healthy.
+Anyone can dress the part, use all the relevant language and words, mirror the ‘correct’ behaviors, and read and consume spiritual content.
+But logically knowing spiritual concepts in the mind is not the same as embodying them energetically.
+How are their higher values reflected in their everyday behavior, actions, words, and the way they engage and interact with others?

 A wise and connected person knows that once they are consciously on a higher path, the inner work always continues.
 They don’t claim to be perfect or know it all or have all the answers.
 They are not the next self-proclaimed Jesus or Buddha.
 They have enormous dedication to their personal journey.
-They have gone through significant and important spiritual milestones, and continue to dedicate the space and time to go through the constant process of learning, balancing and evolution to gain spiritual maturity.
+They have gone through significant and important spiritual milestones, and continue to dedicate the space and time to go through the constant process of learning and evolution to cultivate spiritual maturity.

 They act from their soul not their ego.
 They are uninterested in superficiality and validation which allows them to maintain a clear and unbiased mind.
 They have a strong sense of self without the need to prove.